 The vibrant format of radio can be a fantastic tool for improving your German language skills.

-The multimedia titans at Deutsche Welle have an extremely broad-based range of radio programming which is available in their online media libraries, ranging from music-focused podcasts to series geared entirely towards German language learning.
+Deutsche Welle has an extremely broad range of radio programming in their online media libraries, ranging from music-focused podcasts to series geared entirely towards German language learning.

 One of the best things about radio is its ability to deliver news in a way that permits multitasking.
 You don’t need to read a paper, sit in front of a TV or browse Twitter to stay updated.
 German news radio can keep up with your lifestyle, whether you’re cooking Bratkartoffeln (fried potatoes) for breakfast or cruising down the fast lane of the Autobahn (freeway).

-One of the best programming sources is Deutschlandfunk, the news-focused subsidiary of Deutschlandradio, which also offers programs with more of a cultural or pedagogic focus.
+For example, you can check out Deutschlandfunk, the news-focused subsidiary of Deutschlandradio, which also offers programs with more of a cultural or pedagogic focus.
 Deutschlandfunk features plenty of cutting-edge reporting on events of international significance, including interviews with leading politicians and other figures in public life.
 The language will challenge you and the content will reward you.

-No, I’m not talking about American football!
+No, I’m not talking about American football.
 And forget about listening to baseball on the radio.
-This is Germany, so if you’re a sports fanatic looking for a radio fix, you’re going to want to tune into a station like Sport1.fm, which combines extensive soccer game coverage with rock and contemporary music.
+This is Germany, so if you’re a sports fanatic looking for a radio fix, you’re going to want to tune into a station like Sport1.de, which combines extensive soccer game coverage with rock and contemporary music.

 Keep yourself updated on your favorite Füßballgötter (football gods), hone your knowledge of sports slang and pick up discussion material for chats with fellow fan colleagues or the guys at the local Eckkneipe (corner pub).

-Their online site has multiple streams; choose between maximum rock, rock classics, alternative, from hell (heavy rock) and blues.
+Their online site has multiple streams.
+Choose between maximum rock, rock classics, alternative, from hell (heavy rock) and blues.
 If you happen to be in Berlin, check out one of their regular parties at Watergate’s less famous neighbor, Magnet Club.

 Or maybe you aren’t all that passionate about rap music, but you’re a savvy language student and realize that if you can learn to understand verses spit at this speed—whether slurred street slang or complex political ideology—you can reach new frontiers on the road to fluency.

-They specialize in alt rock and electro-pop, with more English-language artists than German, but the DJ talk segments are in German and feature short bits of current events and the latest from the local music scenes.
+They specialize in alt-rock and electro-pop, with more English-language artists than German, but the DJ talk segments are in German and feature short bits of current events and the latest from the local music scenes.
 They have online streams from both the Berlin and Bremen markets.

 Maybe you just want some catchy hits to get your groove on, whether it’s a German group like Fettes Brot or an American export like Lana Del Rey.
-No problem!
-Radio SAW has got your top 40 and pop tunes from the top of the German and international charts.
+No problem: Radio SAW has got your top 40 and pop tunes from the top of the German and international charts.